 Year by year, watch your money grow, then carry you through retirement.

 Retire earlier, convert to Roth, sell the house — see what actually moves your plan.
+Then come back and enter your real spending or updated balances year by year to keep the plan live and current.

 Retire two years earlier.
 Spend a little more.
 Sell the house in 2030 instead of now.
 Every change updates your whole future instantly — no recalculating, no rebuilding.